AllNamesRTaken/GoodCore/README.md

   - Log pipe
   - Guid generation
   - looping

+# Version 1.0.0 Changes
+- Removed all different bundlings of the library except: goodcore.bundle.min.js and goodcore-lite.bundle.min.js.
+- Moved to ES2021 transpilation for the whole library.
+- Removed the ES(6) version of the library since there is no ES5 version anymore.
+- Several Array functions, such as slice() and map(), have been deprecated in favor of native array functions.
+Deprecated functions will result in a console.warn message.
+If you want to disable this message set ```Global.noDeprecationWarnings = true;```
+- Array functions that had optimized code for older browsers (IE) have had that code removed.
+- Obj
+  - CHANGE: ```mixin()``` now mixes objects deep in the case when the target and the source both have a property value with the object type.
+- Util
+  - ADDED: ```function deprecate<T extends Function>(instead: string, fn: T): T```
+  - REMOVED: ```getFunctionName()``` in favor of ```Function.prototype.name```
+  - REMOVED: ```getFunctionCode()``` since it did not feel very "core" and was not handling any variations of arrow functions.
+Replace with .toString and a regex of your choice.

 # Caveat
 Iterator support in List and SortedList requires that the browser supports it too.
 So if you have to support a browser which do not such as IE11 then please use a polyfill like core.js.